 He grabbed Josah’s arm without looking at him.
 “Caleb still has that short bow and arrows?
 Tell him to hide behind a merchant’s cart by the gate.”

 “He won’t shoot anyone,” Josah protested.

-He let go of Josah’s arm, looked into his eyes, and said.
-“Luka doesn’t know that either.
+He let go of Josah’s arm, looked into his eyes.
+“Luka doesn’t know that Caleb won’t shoot him.
 Our only chance is to keep him guessing.
 You and Conall need to strap on your swords.
 Be at the gate when Luka arrives.
 Stay by Eva Marie and pull out your sword when necessary.”

-Graybard walked towards the barn.
+Graybard walked with determination to the barn.
 He didn’t want to explain things anymore.
 “How can we defend this city?” he muttered to himself.

 Josah watched the soldier walk with confidence to the barn.
-Conall, who stood by quietly, said, “I left my sword at the Manor.
+Conall, who stood by, said, “I left my sword at the Manor.
 I’ll run and meet you at the gate.”

 Everything seemed to unfold in slow motion.
 Every step Josah took was cumbersome and deliberate.
-He was relieved to find Caleb inside the barn, with Ena resting in the loft.
+He felt relieved to find Caleb inside the barn, with Ena resting in the loft.

 It took a moment for Caleb to understand what Josah wanted him to do.
 The younger brother remembered he set the short bow and quiver on a bundled haystack.
 Once he located them, Caleb slipped them on and went to the door.

 “Josah, this is going to work.
 We’re going to be fine.”

 Caleb left the barn before Josah knew how to respond.
 In his quest to confront Luka, he realized he placed the people he cared about in danger.
 He strapped on his double belt and sword, then checked his shipping knife.